Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports

-The AFL competition consists of eighteen teams from across Australia, in the states of Victoria, South Australia, Western Australian, New South Wales and Queensland.
+The AFL competition consists of 18 teams from across Australia, in the states of Victoria, South Australia, Western Australian, New South Wales and Queensland.
 Victoria, with ten teams, accounts for the majority of the competition.

 The competition is structured around 23 home-and-away rounds across which teams play 22 games and have one bye, before a four-week finals series in the month of September.
 The grand final is held at the Melbourne Cricket Ground every season.

 The AFL’s highest individual award, the Brownlow Medal, is awarded to the ‘best and fairest’ player in the competition for the home-and-away season as determined by the officiating field umpires after each game.
-Patrick Dangerfield of Geelong is the reigning Brownlow Medalist.
+Ollie Wines won his first Brownlow Medal in 2021.

 The AFL also awards the Coleman Medal each year to the player who kicks the most goals across the home-and-away season.
-The reigning Coleman Medalist is Josh J Kennedy of the West Coast Eagles.
+Harry McKay of Carlton is the reigning Coleman Medallist.

 The competition was founded in 1897 as the Victorian Football League, a breakaway of the Victorian Football Association, and originally comprised of sides exclusively from Victoria.
 Following expansions throughout the 1980s, the competition’s name was changed to the Australian Football League (AFL).